Comparative Evaluations

-Learn how to perform and compare multiple evaluations in HoneyHive
+Learn how to compare multiple experiments in HoneyHive to spot improvements and regressions.

-Comparative Evaluations allow you to run multiple evaluations using the same dataset (linked by dataset_id
+Comparison view allows you to run multiple experiments using the same dataset (linked by dataset_id

 ) and compare their results side-by-side.
+The dataset is the input data for the experiment which can be through HoneyHive Datsets or inputs passed.
 This is particularly useful when you want to benchmark different models, prompts, or configurations against each other.

 The comparison view allows you to: